Haliotis iris

-Haliotis iris, common name pāua, blackfoot pāua or rainbow abalone, is a species of edible sea snail, a marine gastropod mollusk in the family Haliotidae, the abalone.
+Haliotis iris, common name, blackfoot pāua, tuke o rangi, rainbow abalone or simply pāua is a species of edible marine gastropod mollusk in the family Haliotidae, the abalone.
+It is endemic to shallow waters on the coast of New Zealand.
+Widely consumed as a delicacy, its iridescent, nacreous shell is used for jewellery, decor and other handicrafts.
+Blackfoot pāua has cultural significance to both Māori and Pākehā and has become emblematic of New Zealand's cultural identity.

 Taxonomy

 Haliotis iris was originally credited to Martyn, 1784 (Univ.
 Conch, ii, t.
 61.) but his work was invalidated in 1957 by the ICZN, opinion 456.

 Distribution

 This marine species is endemic to New Zealand.
 Blackfoot pāua is the largest abalone species found in New Zealand.
 It is most commonly found in shallow cool waters at depths less than 6 m.
 The species occurs all around mainland New Zealand, Stewart Island, and the Chatham Islands.
 These sea snails often form large clusters in the sub-littoral zone on open, exposed coasts, where drift seaweed accumulates and there is good water movement.
 Blackfoot pāua grow to about 180 mm in shell width.

 Description

 Pāua belong to the molluscan genus Haliotis, more commonly known as abalone.
 The name Haliotis derives from Greek and means sea ear, reflecting the ear-like shape of the abalone shell.
 Three species of abalone occur naturally in New Zealand: blackfoot pāua (Haliotis iris), yellowfoot pāua (Haliotis australis), and whitefoot pāua (Haliotis virginea).